soedinglab/MMseqs2-App/headless/mcp-server/REFERENCE.md

 - **A motif is derived, never dictated.** `msa/residue-map.jsonl` plus `derivedFrom.{columns,residueAa}` must reproduce the submitted motif with no server involved.
 Anything that lets the two diverge is a regression, whatever it enables.
+- **`queryIdx` is refused, never normalised.** FoldMason calls its alignment rows "entries", so a caller passing `entry: 3` to a FoldMason ticket means something real; collapsing it to 0 returned a valid-looking summary of a different unit.
+A non-zero index on FoldMason/FoldDisco is refused, and so is one past the last query of a search — the backend answers an out-of-range index with an empty-but-`COMPLETE` result, which reads as "this query found nothing".
+The query list is fetched only when `queryIdx > 0`, so the default path costs nothing.
+The name `entry` now means exactly one thing on the tool surface: an alignment row in `select_msa_columns`.
+- **A selection reports its own index under its own name.** A hit selection belongs to a query and carries `queryIdx`; a column selection belongs to an alignment row and carries `entry`.
+One field serving both, which is what `entry` used to do, made the summary's selection list ambiguous by kind.
+- **`ranking.field` names the order the rows are in.** It is the server's sort, not the frontend table's default — those differ under `tmalign`/`lolalign`, where the server orders by `eval` (a TM/LoL score) while `ResultView.vue` defaults to `score` whatever the mode.
+Borrowing the display default described a sort the file did not have, and made row 0 not the best hit.
+One definition, `defaultSortKey`, is shared by the manifest, `getTable` and `getTableSummary` so they cannot drift; a live test asserts the declared field really orders the exported rows, per mode.
+- **Every tool failure carries a `code`.** It used to be conditional on the thrown error having one, so a plain `new Error` produced `{isError, error}`. `validateOnly` is a *separate channel*: a dry run that finds problems is a successful call and returns `{ok: false, problems[]}` with no `isError`.
+- **`taxonomyTree` is about the result, not the database.** `parseResults` sets its `hasTaxonomy` from key presence — `"taxId" in item` — so `afdb-swissprot`, whose rows carry `taxId: 0` and `taxName: "unclassified"`, declared taxonomy it does not have.
+The flag now reports whether a report came back, which is exactly what decides `db-N.taxonomy.json`.
+- **An option the destination does not have is refused, not dropped.** `FoldDiscoJob` carries no `TaxFilter` or `Mode`, and a complex search has no iterative mode.
+Accepting those arguments and discarding them would leave a caller believing they had filtered.
+The same list is enforced on `send_to`, per destination.
+- **A malformed filter reaches the validator intact.** Name resolution must not normalise a syntax error away: `"9606,"` stays `"9606,"` and is refused, because repairing `"9606,!"` to `"9606"` would silently drop an exclusion the caller was writing.
+- **A taxon name is resolved, never guessed.** `taxFilter` accepts scientific names, looked up against NCBI Datasets `taxon_suggest` with `tax_rank_filter=higher_taxon` — which is load-bearing, not
+  cosmetic: without it "Bacteria" returns *Exercitatus varius* and never taxid 2.
+An exact `sci_name` match wins; anything else with more than one candidate is refused and lists them, because the dropdown a person picked from does not exist here.
+Numeric tokens never reach the network, so a caller passing ids is unaffected.
 - **`queryRef` reads the server's disk.** Safe over stdio and loopback HTTP.
 A configured `INPUT_DIRS` plus a non-loopback bind is refused at startup; `imports/` is dropped from the read roots instead, because nobody configured it and refusing would break a deployment that only wanted exports.
 Adding